|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 [Score: 74% = "Rent-"; recommended afterlife scenario: Haibane Renmei]

 A fantasy drama about teenagers in the afterlife with occasional tragic interludes whose effect is drowning in a muddle of slapstick comedy, exciting rock concert interludes, excessive gun-action and splatter elements (without any consequence to the victims), technobabble about afterlife's software running on Microsoft Windows PCs, and way too many parallels to Suzumiya Haruhi no Yuutsu.
-The combination results in an epic fail, with 30% of Haibane Renmei quality and 70% of unnecessary overhead.I didn't expect KEY to produce such a weird combination of slapstick and splatter, the latter being completely ridiculous because of nobody is able to die, much like a shoot'em up game.
+The combination results in an epic fail, with 70% of unnecessary overhead and 30% of Haibane Renmei quality in the final few episodes.I didn't expect KEY to produce such a weird combination of slapstick and splatter, the latter being completely ridiculous because of nobody is able to die, much like a shoot'em up game.
 My hopes for story and character development have sunk to a very low level after episode 1 already: Is this going to be a "Gantz lite" with moe girls?
 (Shudder...)
 All the high drama interludes go to waste when the dominating mood is silly-funny; this is exactly what made me dislike Full Metal Panic so much.
 The main idea isn't that different from Haibane Renmei, it just doesn't work because all this distracting overhead, occasionally going as much overboard as Bokusatsu Tenshi Dokuro-chan.
 Why would you care about the dreadful fate of these characters when they're permanently acting as a bunch of dumb-asses?

 As for the lead characters, I automatically sympathized with Tenshi, the Nagato Yuki of this scenario, whereas Yurippe is hyperactive and domineering, much like Suzumiya Haruhi.
 Just getting to hear Tenshi's version of the story made this show worth watching for me, even though it took 10 long episodes to happen.